Welcome to today's edition of the Rush 24-7 podcast.

 Obama has said day in and day out that he's not going to start over.

-It seems that uh many disagree with me, including the panel at Fox and Friends.
+It seems that many disagree with me, including the panel at Fox and Friends.

-That's true, but Steve, as you saw the Washington Post came up with a poll, sixty-three percent of those polls say they want Congress to keep trying to tackle the issue of health care.
+But Steve, as you saw, the Washington Post came out with a poll, 63% of those polled say they want Congress to keep trying to tackle the issue of health care.

-And six in ten say the Republicans are not doing enough to forge a compromise.
+And 6 in 10 say the Republicans are not doing enough to forge a compromise.

-And if the President looked sincere yesterday, and if he continues to look sincere and act sincere, the Republicans could look like somebody's asking.
+And if the president looked sincere yesterday, and if he continues to look sincere and act sincere, the Republicans could look like somebody's.

 This is what I was saying yesterday.